Category: Meditation & Mindfulness

 You might now ask: What is this wonderful, life saving, medicine?

-And so during your meditation ponder on identity.
+And so, during your meditation, ponder on identity.
 Does what you identify with set you free?
-If not, simply consider yourself as a fellow human being, who is seeking to be the best version of themselves as possible.
+If not, simply consider yourself as a fellow human being.
+Seek to be the best version of yourself as possible.
 Consider love as the only companion you need.
 Consider the greatness you will find.

-Just recently I ordered a new watch from a very well know jewellers online shop.
-On arrival of the package I was immediately suspicious due to its size.
+Just recently, I ordered a new watch from a very well-known jewellers online shop.
+On arrival of the package, I was immediately suspicious due to its size.
 The package was much smaller than you’d expect a watch to be.
-Even so, I opened it and, rather than the expected watch, I found a pair of earings, exactly like the ones in the image above.
+Even so, I opened it, and, rather than the expected watch, I found a pair of earings, exactly like the ones in the image above.

-Me being me I was initially a little irritated and then thought of how stoicism and mindfulness would help me.
-So instead of being annoyed and disappointed I though of: ‘what stands in the way becomes the way’
+Me being me, I was initially a little irritated and then thought of how stoicism and mindfulness would help me.
+So, instead of being annoyed and disappointed, I thought of: ‘what stands in the way becomes the way’

 Giving every event significance, that we’re able to turn to a positive, has great power